Farm: Worley Family Farm

 “The fish benefit the plants in providing fertilizer to nourish the plants, while the plants provide the proper environment for the water to stay clean.
 This in turn allows healthy plants to thrive in an environment that is safe and natural, while also allowing the fish to remain healthy.
 Therefore, each provide the nourishment for one another and in turn are a nourishment to human life.”

 Chandler hopes this system will provide him with just as much produce, if not more, than the traditional row cropping that him and other farmers in the area have done for generations.
 He sees the aquaponics system as the new, lucrative method of farming, where chemical inputs aren’t required and land and soil is not gobbled up by low density row crop farming.
 The system needs not many pesticides because the environment naturally inhibits weeds, insect pressure is reduced by being grown indoors, and the climate can be better manipulated to reduce stress on the plants.

 The Worley’s want to show interested folks the benefits of their system by having a dinner on the farm where diners get a complete meal all grown from their intensive aquaponics system.
 The plate could be loaded up with freshly cooked fish filets and a large variety of vegetable dishes.
 A meal sourced from just a few square feet of space would inspire new ideas in food for the Worley’s rural community.

-Chandler also hopes that other farmers would be inspired to come up with creative uses for their own tobacco greenhouses that are sitting idle on their farm.
-He believes his aquaponics operation can bring an income of $100,000 annually for the Worley family farm.
+Chandler also hopes that other farmers will be inspired to come up with creative uses for their own tobacco greenhouses that are sitting idle on their farm.
+He believes his aquaponics operation can generate an income of $100,000 annually.